Shailesh-Singh-Bisht/TextMAN-Text-Editor/README.md

   * Create, open, and save text documents.
   * **Automatic word and character counting** that updates in real-time.
-  * Clean, single-page document interface with a white background and a **10,000-word limit**.
+  * Clean, single-page document interface with a white background.

 ### Rich Text Formatting